Follow us on social media!

 As a result of the fact that humans-to-Mars and caring for Earth are complementary projects (meaning, they optimize each other by running at the same time), and since we have far more than enough resources to do both, we will very likely achieve the two objectives faster by pursuing them in parallel.
 The better we get at spacefaring, the better we will be at caring for Earth, and vice versa.
 This positive feedback loop will accelerate both goals.

-Continue exploring the value of Mars by clicking an icon below
+Continue to explore the value of Mars by clicking an icon below